Skill Builder

 If you’d like to post a button on your blog, copy the code below:

-<div align="center"><a href="http://piecemealquilts.wordpress.com/skill-builder-series/" title="PM/GC Quilts Skill Builder Series" target="_blank"><img src="http://i26.photobucket.com/albums/c143/Gyrmalcyn/Blog%20Items/SkillbuildingSeriesLogoResized.jpg" alt="PM/GC Quilts Skill Builder Series" style="border:none;" /></a></div>
+<div align="center"><a href="https://piecemealquilts.wordpress.com/skill-builder-series/" title="PM/GC Quilts Skill Builder Series" target="_blank"><img src="http://i26.photobucket.com/albums/c143/Gyrmalcyn/Blog%20Items/SkillbuildingSeriesLogoResized.jpg" alt="PM/GC Quilts Skill Builder Series" style="border:none;" /></a></div>

 I’ve changed the order the links are listed below so they follow a more logical progression.
 If you’re just learning to quilt, start at the top and work your way through the list.